Skip to content

 python -m marvin.eval \

---dataset experiments/data/longmemeval_s_cleaned.json \
+--dataset data/longmemeval_s_cleaned.json \

 --mode hybrid \

---output experiments/results/hybrid.json
+--output results/hybrid.json

 # 4. Quick sanity check without downloading any embedding model.